Support and resistance - How to apply in trading

-Using this approach in trend trading is also simple, using our explanation of levels changing from support into resistance and visa versa.
-All that I trader has to do is find a significant level that was breached by the trend, wait for price to return to this level and then enter a buy or sell position in the direction of this trend.
+Applying support and resistance in trend trading is also simple, using our explanation of levels changing from support into resistance and visa versa.
+All that you have to do is find a significant level that was breached by the trend, wait for price to return to this level and then enter a buy or sell position in the direction of this trend.

-Since levels of support and resistance (or zones) are rather subjective there are many factors to take into consideration to determine the strength of levels:
+Since levels of support and resistance (or zones) are rather subjective, there are many factors to take into consideration when determining the strength of levels:

-- The number of times the market has tuned at a particular level, the more often it has turned the stronger the level.
+- The number of times the market has turned at a particular level, the more often it has turned the stronger the level.

 - The strength of the move after the level has been tested.
 If the market responds rapidly to a level by moving quickly and far away from it, this means there is a stronger supply or demand at that level.
 The greater the response to the level the greater the strength of the level.

 - The amount of volume traded at the level.
-This relates back to supply and demand, if there is more trading (volume) at a level this means there is greater supply or demand and thus the level is stronger.
-Less volume means less supply and demand, therefore the level is weaker.
+This relates back to supply and demand, if there is more trading (volume) at a level, this means there is greater supply or demand and thus the level is stronger.
+Less volume means less supply or demand, therefore the level is weaker.

 In this article, we dived into what support and resistance levels are, showed how to apply it in trading and looked at what affects the strength of these levels.

 It is important to keep in mind that these levels act more like “zones”, therefore they will hardly ever respond to an exact price.